 [Rule 15A.4 inserted: Gazette 13 Feb 2009 p.
 305.]

 15A.5.
-Official liquidator’s consent to act
+Registered liquidator’s consent to act

 If an application is made for an order —

 (a) under article 19 or 21 of the Model Law to entrust the administration or realisation of all or part of the debtor’s assets to a person designated by the Court (other than the foreign representative); or